Porges/programming-history/topics/gc.md

 ### History

-Wikipedia states that garbage collection was invented by John McCarthy.
+Garbage collection was invented by John McCarthy [for the original LISP implementation on the IBM 704](http://www-formal.stanford.edu/jmc/recursive.html) (1958).

 ### Well-known implementations